 Students showing signs of food poisoning were transferred to Saigon General Hospital for treatment (photo: Contributor) |

-According to the initial investigation of the Department of Health, all 6/6 patients had symptoms of abdominal pain.
+According to the initial investigation of the Department of Health, all 6/6 patients showed symptoms of abdominal pain.
 Of these, 2 cases had additional symptoms of vomiting.
 These symptoms appeared about 2 hours 30 minutes to 3 hours after eating.
 The students were from 4 different classes: 11A8 (3 cases), 11A1 (1 case), 11A4 (1 case) and 12A15 (1 case).
 The students did not eat another meal outside of school and 5/6 patients had breakfast at home with their families, no similar symptoms were recorded in those who ate the same meal.

 The meals at Le Quy Don School are provided by a company in District 1.
-The food is prepared and transported to the school by truck at around 10am, then distributed in trays and served in the school cafeteria.
+The food is prepared and transported to the school by truck around 10am, then distributed in trays and served in the school cafeteria.
 The eating utensils are collected and brought back to the facility for processing.

 According to the school report, from October 8-10, the school recorded an average of 10 students absent each day, of which about 4 were absent due to illness.
 There were no cases of absence due to digestive symptoms.